stuntrally/stuntrally3/Developing.md

 Also with emissive, property: `emissive terrain`.

 Changed skirt to be relative size below, not that default big to lowest point.
 _ToDo:_ Some holes can appear on horizon terrains.
-Should be highe for them.
+Should be higher for them.

 Added _own_ terrain raycast code (for cursor hit pos), since there wasn't one, [topic](https://forums.ogre3d.org/viewtopic.php?t=96602).
 _ToDo:_ For far future.
 Not a problem, but since we have many, [how to do multiple terras](https://forums.ogre3d.org/viewtopic.php?t=96050).